lapalme/pyrealb/docs/Hacking-pyrealb.md

 ## An Alternative to Structure Modifications

-Since `pyrealb` expressions are Python objects, they can be included in a list or tuple and processed with standard Python functions.
-This list can then serve as an input for `pyrealb` factory functions, which flatten their list or tuple arguments before constructing the structure.
-This example shows how to build the `pyrealb` expression ’s2’ equivalent to ’s1’ incrementally.
+Since `pyrealb` expressions are Python objects, they can be easily incorporated into lists or tuples.
+These structures can then be used as inputs for `pyrealb`’s factory functions, which first flatten the provided lists or tuples before building the underlying structure.
+The following example demonstrates how to create the `pyrealb` expression ’s2’, which is functionally equivalent to ’s1’, step by step.

 ```python
 n = [D("a"),N("apple").n("p")]